 P: 60 points in Education courses at 300-level.
 Candidates will normally be expected to have a B average in their prerequisite courses.

-ENGL 480 or ENGL 481 and three courses from ENGL 401-442, selected with the approval of the Programme Co-ordinator.
-ENGL 480 Research Essay or ENGL 481 Creative Writing Project must be submitted by 1 November in the year in which the courses are completed, unless an extension of time is granted by the Programme Co-ordinator on the recommendation of the essay supervisor.
-Note: 400-level English courses have a minimum enrolment of 5 students.
+ENGL 480 and three other courses from ENGL 401-481, selected with the approval of the Programme Coordinator.
+ENGL 480 Research Essay must be submitted by 1 November in the year in which the course is completed, unless an extension of time is granted by the Programme Coordinator on the recommendation of the essay supervisor.
+Note: 400-level courses in English have a minimum enrolment of 5 students.